agraef/ez-ag/README.md

 hook up the pedal through a MIDI keyboard since the EZ-AG itself doesn't have a sustain pedal input).

-If you have the [Livid Guitar Wing][], you can also do pitch bends using the Wing's big fader (cc 3).
+If you have the [Livid Guitar Wing][], you can also do pitch bends using either the uppermost drum pad (cc 36) or using the Wing's big fader (cc 3).
 The Wing will also let you change instruments (GM patches) and transpose by octaves up/down using some of its buttons (see below for details).
-Optionally, it is also possible to simply pass through all control data from the Wing so that you can route it, e.g., to your DAW program instead.
+Optionally, it is also possible to pass through all control data from the Wing so that you can route it, e.g., to your DAW program instead.

 [Livid Guitar Wing]: http://lividinstruments.com/products/guitar-wing/